Equidistribution of polynomial sequences in function fields, with applications: Abstract

 \section{Abstract}

 We prove a function field analog of Weyl's classical theorem on equidistribution of polynomial sequences.
-Our result covers the case when the degree of the polynomial is greater than or equal to the characteristic of the field, which is a natural barrier when applying the Weyl differencing process to function fields.
-We also discuss applications to van der Corput and intersective sets in function fields.
+Our result covers the case in which the degree of the polynomial is greater than or equal to the characteristic of the field, which is a natural barrier when applying the Weyl differencing process to function fields.
+We also discuss applications to van der Corput, intersective and Glasner sets in function fields.